petralpp/online-shop-react-front/README.md

-This project is a simple online grocery store where the user can browse different product categories, add to and remove them from cart and place an order.
+This project is a simple online grocery store where the user can browse different product categories, add and remove products from cart and place an order.
 The project includes different versions for desktop and mobile/tablet.
 The responsiveness is mainly implemented with CSS and conditional component rendering.

 The purpose of the project was to get to know React and try out different aspects; creating components, nesting them,